+Initiatives must be evaluated including a summary of expenditure.
 The usual practice of retaining receipts for auditing purposes and returning an evaluation will apply to these initiatives.
+Failure to provide an evaluation of initiatives including an accounting of monies spent will preclude schools from receiving initiatives.